Identity

 2. Traditional gabled forms.

-7. Variations has been used in the style and size of window openings and porches to add interest to the street frontage.
+7. Variation has been used in the style and size of window openings and porches to add interest to the street frontage

 8. Back to top